petershin/liferay-learn/docs/dxp/latest/en/liferay-development/marketplace.md

 ![Visit the new Marketplace to find, download, and share apps.](./marketplace/images/01.png)

 To start using Marketplace, sign up for a Liferay account, or sign in to your existing account.
-There are two kinds of apps you can publish on the Marketplace.
+There are three entities you can publish on the Marketplace.

 * DXP Apps
 * Cloud Apps
+* Solutions (for existing partners only)

-To publish apps on the Marketplace, you must [become a publisher](./marketplace/become-a-publisher.md).
-Once you're a publisher, see [Publishing Apps in Marketplace](./marketplace/publishing-apps-in-marketplace.md) for more information on how to publish apps.
+To publish apps and solutions on the Marketplace, you must [become a publisher](./marketplace/become-a-publisher.md).
+Once you're a publisher, see [Publishing Apps in Marketplace](./marketplace/publishing-apps-in-marketplace.md) and [Publishing Solutions in Marketplace](./marketplace/publishing-solutions-in-marketplace.md) for more information.